How to Check a Square for 90°

 The combination square was invented by Laroy S Starrett.
 Starrett is more known for it’s hole saws these days.
 This is a popular option that is used by woodworkers, construction and metalworking.

 A good quality square will last a lifetime like the picture of this Rabone.
 When choosing a new square be careful and buy something that has some weight to it.
 Usually this shows quality and should last.
 A combination square made from light cast alloy will wear in the heads slot.
-A good cast iron combination square is much harder and suffers less with wear in the critical area.
+A good cast iron combination square is much harder and suffers less with wear in the critical areas.
 A well made combination square will require less calibration.

 Testing such a tool is easy and should be completed every so often.
 This process will give you reasurance that the tool is at right angles.